akrkar2690/MFE/README.md

 # MFE
-# Run all the three projects independently to have MFE working
+# Run all the three projects independently to have MFE working and use master branch